 How many colleges can I list on the FAFSA?

-Beginning this Fall, students will be able to list up to 20 colleges on the new FAFSA set to be released in December 2023.
+Students can now list up to 20 colleges on the new FAFSA, released in December 2023.

-This change is likely a response to the growing trend of students applying to a larger number of colleges.
+This change aims to simplify the FAFSA process.
+The change is also a direct result of the current trend of applying to more colleges.
 In the past, it was common for students to apply to fewer than 10 colleges.
-However, nowadays, the ease of the college application process has led to some students applying to an excessive number of colleges.
-Unfortunately, this contributes to the heightened competitiveness of college admissions.
+The ease of the college application process has led some students to apply to an excessive number of colleges.

 Do I have to list colleges on the FAFSA in any specific order?